PengNi/deepsignal2/README.md

 #### Known issues
-- The VBZ compression issue is not completely solved yet.
-Please try the commands listed below, normally it will work after setting `HDF5_PLUGIN_PATH`:
+- [The VBZ compression issue] Please try adding ont-vbz-hdf-plugin to your environment as follows when all fast5s failed in `tombo resquiggle` and/or `deepsignal2 call_mods`.
+Normally it will work after setting `HDF5_PLUGIN_PATH`:
 ```shell
 # 1. install hdf5/hdf5-tools (maybe not necessary)
 # ubuntu